What are the Australia visa requirements?

 - Skilled Independent visa (subclass 189): Invited workers and New Zealand nationals with skills required in Australia can apply for this visa.

-- Skilled Nominated visa (subclass 190): This Australia visa allows experienced employees who are approved by an Australian state to live and work as a permanent inhabitant.
+- Skilled Nominated visa (subclass 190): This Australia visa allows experienced employees who are approved by an Australian state to live and work as permanent inhabitants.

 - Skilled Regional visa (subclass 887): People who have lived and worked in specific areas in Australia under a previous visa are eligible for this Australia permanent work visa.